Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Materials and Methods

 \subsubsection{Screening metrics derived from regression outputs}

 To interpret regression models as screening tools, we define a binary label $\ell_i\in\{0,1\}$ from the continuous target using a threshold $\tau$ computed from Sham subjects in the training split.
-For example, for ``low'' screening:
+For ``low'' screening:

-We use thresholds such as a fixed fraction of the Sham mean or Sham median computed on the training split.
+In the reported experiments, $\tau$ is defined as 0.8 times the Sham-group mean computed on the training portion of each outer fold.

-Given regression predictions $\hat{y}_i$, we define a continuous score for ROC-AUC.
-If the positive class is ``low,'' we use $s_i=-\hat{y}_i$ (larger score indicates stronger evidence of low).
-If the positive class is ``high,'' we use $s_i=\hat{y}_i$.
+Given regression predictions $\hat{y}_i$, we evaluate screening performance using the continuous score $s_i=-\hat{y}_i$, so that larger scores indicate stronger evidence for the positive class.
+ROC-AUC is then computed on the held-out outer fold.